rajayeswanth/code_evaluator/README.md

 - *"What's the process for dropping a class?"*
 - *"Where can I get my student ID card?"*

-##need to add user based authentication --> right now im using it in local
-## advcaced user storage capabilities -> like hashing to protect user data
+need to add user-based authentication --> right now im using it in local advanced user storage capabilities -> like hashing to protect user data

 ###  **How It Works**
 1. **Natural Language Processing**: Students ask questions in plain English